-Short version: Keats-cadenced, Wisteria-wreathed, Karen-conducted, sunny Cinderella village.
+Short read: Keats-cadenced, Wisteria-wreathed, Matthew-maestro'd, sunny Cinderella village.

-Long version: This is a new walk, created and guided by superstar guide Karen (Travel & Leisure crowned her "the world's greatest guide"; she fronted that major Canadian television series, "London, Next Stop"; she won the Guide of the Year Award; she's the author of Royal London; well, you get the idea).
-The walk's an astonishingly rich repast, ranging from the street the Guardian described as "the loveliest street in London" to bullet holes in a pub to Orwell and Keats (of course) to the Heath to an ancient skittles alley to London's second most important river to Huxley and Triffids and a great old London teaching hospital to a cafe-rich village street to ghost adverts to... well, come and see.
+Long read: All the planets align for this one.
+The guide, Matthew – it's a pretty safe bet that he'll be the most gifted person who'll ever swim into your ken – grew up here, lives here, works here.
+A composer whose work gets performed, Matt, like Keats, has been professionally and artistically influenced by this neighbourhood.
+It doesn't end there, Matt's also a gifted artist – a gifted artist whose work sells.
+And sure enough he's painted scenes that figure in this walk.
+As for the walk itself, it's an astonishingly rich repast, ranging from the street the Guardian described as "the loveliest street in London" to bullet holes in a pub to Orwell and Keats (of course) to the Heath to an ancient skittles alley to London's second most important river to Huxley and Triffids and a great old London teaching hospital to a cafe-rich village street to ghost adverts to… well, come and see.

-The South Hampstead Walk takes place at 2.30 pm on Sunday, xxxxx.
+The South Hampstead Walk takes place at 2.30 pm on Sxxxxxxxx.
 The meeting point is just outside the exit of Belsize ParkTube.

 N.B. the South Hampstead Walk ends very near Belsize Park Tube.